TEnLOcODE/shaijyys-blog/posts/eat_shit.md

 Now let me **FINALLY** finish my English homework that I have to do before my teacher kicks me out of class.

 Thanks for literally NOTHING,
-Eitan B.
+The Shaijyy Team
+( and by team I mean me and my dog 🐶 )